Arizona Mesothelioma Lawyer

 Every mesothelioma case we handle is personal to us.
 With a proven track record of success nationwide, our dedicated team has the experience and resources to fight for you after a mesothelioma diagnosis.
 But don’t just take our word for it—hear from our clients.

-Employers Who Potentially Exposed Workers to Asbestos in Arizona
+Who Are the Employers in Arizona Who Potentially Exposed Workers to Asbestos?

 Throughout most of the 20th Century, innumerable workers were exposed to asbestos at job sites across Arizona, leading to devastating consequences for the victims and their families.
+Arizona also has 103 known naturally occurring asbestos deposits.
 Below are some known asbestos-exposure sites in the state.

 Cochise County